Family Law Restraining Order – Categories

-Your Orange County restraining order lawyer can provide you with the details of each available restraining order issued by California courts.
+Your Wallin & Klarich attorney can provide you with the details of the restraining orders available issued by California courts.
 Below is a brief overview:

 An Emergency Protective Order is issued by law enforcement in situations where there is an immediate need for protection of domestic violence victims who are in imminent threat of harm.
 An EPO is valid for 5 days.

 2. Domestic Violence Temporary Restraining Order (TRO or DVRO)